The Case for Ranked Choice Voting

 If a candidate obtains a majority (more than 50%) of first-choice votes, they win outright.
 If no candidate gets a majority, the one who got the fewest votes is identified, and each of those candidate’s ballots is redistributed to the voter's second-choice pick.

-If that was your vote it still counts: it just moves to your second-choice candidate.
-That process continues if necessary until there is a candidate who has the majority of votes.
+If that was your vote, it still counts: it just moves to your second-choice candidate.
+That process continues if necessary until there is a candidate who has a true majority of votes.

 Need more?
 Check out this video!
 Ranked Choice Voting Video